antuniooh/SDS2/README.md

 On both Windows and Linux, the execution is done from an IDE of your choice, to run a Java API.
 The API will be running locally on port 8080.

-In addition to the API, it is also necessary to run the Angular application.
+In addition to the API, it is also necessary to run the React application.
 For this you must execute:

 ```bash